youwen5/vesktop-bin-flake/README.md

 # vesktop-bin flake

 Provides an alternative binary package based on officially released AppImages for [Vesktop](https://github.com/Vencord/Vesktop), a custom
-Discord app, than the one in `nixpkgs`.
+Discord app, to avoid building the one in `nixpkgs` from source.
 Also provides an overlay to replace `pkgs.vesktop`.

 ## Why